DaymareOn/Diplomacy/oolite.oxp.Day.Diplomacy.oxp/Diplomacy_readme.txt

 ==============================
 Changelog

+0.2     The actions are made progressively, one every 10 frames when docked, so as not to need more execution time than allowed at the same time, and to avoid slowdowns during the game.
 0.1     First version of the Diplomacy engine.
 Systems are introduced as a type of "Actor".
 "SELFTAX" is introduced as an event for systems.
 Tax level and treasury are displayed on the F7 screen.